 Before starting a new exercise regime, speak with your doctor or exercise professional about what types of exercises and movements are best for you.
 This will help with creating an exercise plan that will provide you with benefits.

-Every person and situation is different; therefore, the exercises should be customised according to your personal needs.
+Every person and situation is different; therefore, the exercises should be customised according to your personal needs and/or as recommended by your Healthcare Professional.
 For instance, if you sit in front of the computer all day and suffer from neck or back pain due to poor posture, you could incorporate stretches into your daily routine, as stretching stiff muscles helps with mobility.
 Or if it is painful to walk or run, you could try swimming or yoga, which might be kinder on painful joints.

 Whatever you choose, remember that some exercise is better than none and the fitter you get, the better you should feel.